Travel.State.Gov > International Travel > Country Information > Madagascar International Travel Information

 Exporting Gemstones/Precious Materials: The Government of Madagascar restricts the export of precious gems.
 Before purchasing or transporting gemstones, seek clarification of the applicable laws.
 Any precious materials should be accompanied by a certificate of authenticity and a certificate to allow for exportation from Madagascar.

-Currency: Madagascar is primarily a cash-driven economy.
+Currency: Madagascar is primarily a cash economy.
 Although some high-end establishments accept credit cards (normally only Visa-network cards), most shops and restaurants are cash only.

 Although the government changed the local currency from the Malagasy franc (FMG) to the ariary in 2005, many Malagasy still think in terms of FMG.
 When discussing prices, you should quantify whether the price is in ariary or FMG (1 Ariary = 5 FMG).
 ATMs, which generally accept Visa-network cards only, are available in large cities.
 Dollars are not widely accepted, and $100 bills are frequently refused at banks and local businesses.

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: Consensual same-sex sexual relations are criminalized in Madagascar with and between persons under the age of 21, and Malagasy law contains no anti-discrimination protections for LGBTI persons.
 Penalties can include imprisonment and fines.